Custom PDFs

 3. Select the Settings tab The Settings tab at the top of the Forms screen.

-4. Scroll to the Custom PDFs section The Custom PDFs section within the Settings tab.
+4. Scroll to the Custom PDFs section and click Add Custom PDFAdd Custom PDF button

-6. Enter a label for your PDF The Label field at the top of the Add Custom PDF modal.
+5. Enter a label for your PDF The Label field on the Add Custom PDF screen.

-7. Drag and drop the desired PDF from your device onto the upload field, or click the upload field to select a PDF from your device's file explorer The 'Click here or drag to upload file' field.
+6. Drag and drop the desired PDF from your device onto the upload field, or click the upload field to select a PDF from your device's file explorer Drag and drop or click to upload a file on the Custom PDF pop-up.

 Note: The PDF preview will only show when you first add the Custom PDF.
 The preview will not show when you are editing the PDF field mappings later.